etingof/snmpsim/docs/source/documentation/simulation-with-variation-modules.rst

 Simulator will load and bootstrap all variation modules it finds.
-Some modules can accept initialization parameters (like database connection credentials) through *snmpsimd.py* *--variation-module-options* command-line parameter.
+Some modules can accept initialization parameters (like database connection credentials) through *snmpsim-command-responder* *--variation-module-options* command-line parameter.

 For example, the following Simulator invocation will configure its *sql* variation module to use sqlite database (sqlite3 Python module)